The fashion industry's 'plus-size' label shames women to fit an unhealthy standard

 As a doctor, I see how a lack of size-inclusive clothing contributes to eating disorders

-This First Person article is the experience of Laura Sang, a physician in Montreal.
+This First Person article is the experience of Dr. Laura Sang, a physician in Montreal.
 For more information about CBC's First Person stories, please see the FAQ.
 Content warning: This article discusses eating disorders and suicidal ideation.

 Over a year into the pandemic, I finally had enough courage to venture out and buy new clothes.
 I know most of us have to some degree experienced "the COVID 15," and I was no exception.